Megamind: Plot

-Megamind arranges to fight Tighten the next day, but Tighten does not show up.
-Megamind learns that Tighten is now using his powers on a crime spree.
-Tighten offers to ally with Megamind, but the latter deliberately reveals his disguises and deceptions, hoping to goad Tighten into fighting.
+Megamind arranges to fight Tighten the next day, but soon learns that Tighten is now using his powers to conduct a crime spree.
+Tighten offers to ally with Megamind, who deliberately reveals his disguises and deceptions to goad Tighten into fighting.
 Angered, Tighten savagely beats Megamind in the fight.
-Realizing that Tighten has no interest in justice and means to kill him, Megamind traps Tighten in a ball of copper.
-However, Tighten easily breaks out.
-Megamind and Roxanne escape to Metro Man's old hideout, and discover that Metro Man is still alive, having faked his weakness and death to pursue his dream as a musician.
-Megamind and Roxanne attempt to enlist his help against Tighten, but he refuses to help.
-Metro Man tries to encourage Megamind to become the new hero by telling him that a hero will always rise to defeat evil.
+Realizing that Tighten is uninterested in justice and means to kill him, Megamind traps Tighten in a copper ball, but it fails when Tighten easily breaks out.
+Going to a reluctant Roxanne for help, she and Megamind arrive at Metro Man's old hideout, the old school house they attended.
+There, they discover that he is still alive, having faked his weakness and death after having become tired of protecting Metro City, followed by renaming himself "Music Man" to pursue his dream as a musician.
+Megamind attempts to enlist his help against Tighten, but Music Man refuses; he instead encourages Megamind to become the city's new hero by telling him that a hero will always rise to defeat evil.

 Dejected, Megamind willingly returns to prison.
-Tighten goes on a rampage, and kidnaps Roxanne when she tries to reason with him.
+Tighten goes on a rampage and kidnaps Roxanne when she tries to reason with him.
 On a televised message, Tighten holds Roxanne hostage and demands that Megamind fight him.
-With Minion's help, Megamind escapes prison, where he goes to confront Tighten, using holographic disguises to make himself appear as Metro Man, and Minion as Megamind, to frighten Tighten away and rescue Roxanne.
+Regretting his actions of trying to kill Metro Man in the first place, a redeemed Megamind escapes prison with the help of Minion and reconciles with him.
+He goes to confront Tighten, using holographic disguises to appear as Metro Man, and Minion as Megamind, to frighten Tighten away and rescue Roxanne.
 However, Megamind's speech patterns give him away, and Tighten attacks Megamind, throwing him into the stratosphere.
-Dehydrating himself into a cube and landing safely in a fountain, Megamind rehydrates next to Tighten and extracts the DNA from him, removing his powers.
-After Hal is arrested, Megamind and Roxanne rekindle their relationship, while the city celebrates Megamind as their new hero.
-The museum is rebuilt in Megamind's honor, and a disguised Metro Man cheers for him at the grand opening ceremony.
+Dehydrating himself into a cube and landing safely in a fountain, Megamind re-hydrates next to Tighten and extracts the DNA from him, removing Tighten's powers.
+After Hal is arrested, Megamind rekindles his relationship with Roxanne, while the city celebrates Megamind as their new hero.
+The museum is rebuilt in Megamind's honor, a disguised Music Man cheers for him at the grand opening ceremony, and everyone dances to Michael Jackson's "Bad".

-In a mid-credits scene, Minion discovers the real Bernard has been rehydrated in the washing machine.
-Bernard complains it has been the worst day of his life, before Minion knocks him out with his forget-me stick.